wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-oas.md

 ### Adding an endpoint level transform

 ##### Step 1: Add an endpoint
-From the **API Designer** add an endpoint to which you want to apply the middleware.
+From the **API Designer** add an endpoint that matches the path and method to which you want to apply the middleware.
 {{< img src="/img/dashboard/api-designer/tyk-oas-no-endpoints.png" alt="Tyk OAS API Designer showing no endpoints created" >}}

 {{< img src="/img/dashboard/api-designer/tyk-oas-add-endpoint.png" alt="Adding an endpoint to an API using the Tyk OAS API Designer" >}}